AliAtaollahi/CPS_IOT_HW/README.md

 }
 ```

-This setup demonstrates a straightforward, robust server initialization and execution strategy, leveraging Qt's capabilities for effective network communication and event handling within a server environment.

 ### Data Folder
 Contains JSON files used for initial data setup and storage, facilitating quick data retrieval and management.
 1. `admins.json`